Meet the cast of Russell Tovey thriller The Sister

 Years and Years' Russell Tovey stars in this dark and ghostly drama series.

-Russell Tovey leads the cast in this spooky and chilling adaptation of Luther creator Neil Cross’ book, Burial, about a man, Nathan, who has a terrible secret involving the disappearance of his wife’s sister.
+Viewers are hooked on ITV’s spooky and chilling adaptation of Luther creator Neil Cross’ book, Burial, about a man, Nathan (Russell Tovey), hiding a terrible secret involving the disappearance of his wife’s sister.

-ITV’s The Sister also stars Doctor Foster’s Bertie Carvel as the sinister Bob, and Game of Thrones’ Amrita Acharia as Nathan’s resilient wife.
+ITV’s The Sister also stars Doctor Foster’s Bertie Carvel as the sinister Bob, who in episode one barged his way into Nathan’s home, his presence threatening to unravel the life Nathan has so carefully constructed for himself and for wife Holly (Amrita Acharia).

+The first episode introduced us to the spooky filming locations for The Sister, dwelling on the supernatural and suggesting that Nathan may be haunted in more ways than one – and if viewers are wondering if The Sister is based on a true story, it turns out that the show was inspired by a murderous dream and (no surprises) a haunted house.

 Read on for everything you need to know about The Sister’s cast and characters.